Paris City Stay with Jacksonville University Alumni & Friends7 days

 - Your hotel may provide hairdryers, irons, and other small appliances.
 However, these amenities cannot be guaranteed.

 - Wi-Fi is available in most hotels, though some charges may apply.

 - There is no Wi-Fi on any of the motor coaches.

 - Please contact your mobile service provider for information on roaming charges.

-- France is one hour ahead of Greenwich Mean Time (GMT) and six hours ahead of Eastern Standard Time (EST).
+- France is one hour ahead of Greenwich Mean Time (GMT) and six hours ahead of Eastern Time (ET).

 - When it’s noon in New York, it’s 6pm in Paris.

 - You will use the euro in France.

 - Better rates of exchange are usually available overseas, although it’s worth ordering some currency from your local bank to use when you first arrive.

 - We strongly advise that you take debit/bank cards and credit cards, which can be used to withdraw cash at local banks as needed.